Tutorial section - SMS

 public class SimpleSubmitExample {

-private static final Logger LOGGER = LoggerFactory.getLogger(SimpleSubmitExample.class);
+private static final Logger log = LoggerFactory.getLogger(SimpleSubmitExample.class);

 public static void main(String[] args) {